-As we enter the holiday season, it’s important to ensure that your mental health makes it through to the other side!
-While some folks look forward to the holidays – the get togethers, gift giving and traditions; others find themselves anxious, depressed, or stressed.
+As we enter the holiday season and focus on positive mental health for the holidays, it’s important to ensure that your mental health makes it through to the other side!
+While some folks look forward to the holidays – the get-togethers, gift-giving, and traditions; others find themselves anxious, depressed, or stressed.
 If you find yourself – and/or your clients – more of the latter, here are tips to promote mental health for the holiday season:

 1. Manage your expectations